 Although the Willow Tree Group’s four-year opposition turned out to be futile, our website will remain online.
 Its resources and editorials may be useful to other groups who are questioning proposed developments in Halifax, along with Regional Council’s respect for the by-laws and the approval process.

-For recent news and a history of this case, please check the Current Status page.
+For a history of this case, please check the Current Status page.

 Above is the Quinpool Road district in Halifax: a dense fabric of houses, flats, small apartment buildings, and local businesses.

 Below is what’s being proposed here by APL Properties (George Armoyan) and Westwood Developments (Danny Chedrawe).
 This view is from the Halifax Common.
 APL’s 29-storey tower on the left would become the second tallest building in Halifax, only 29 feet shorter than Fenwick Tower (the jewel of the South End, built in 1971).
 Westwood’s 25-storey tower on the right would become the sixth tallest building in Halifax, seven times higher than what’s permitted on this site, and taller than the Bell Aliant Building on Barrington Street.
 The black dots at the bottom are people walking along Quinpool Road.